-In Japan, shinigami are the Japanese gods of death.
-Like the grim reaper, these spirits of death ferry people from the land of the living into the land of the dead.
+The Japanese gods of death are called shinigami, and like the grim reaper, these spirits of death ferry people from the land of the living into the land of the dead.

 Because the Japanese attitude toward death isn’t the same as in the west, it’s not always easy to understand the role of these gods of death.
 In this guide, we’ll explore the history and origin of the Shinigami to explain how they affect modern views of death in Japan.

 Perhaps a better question is “who” are the shinigami since these are seen as souls of the dead.
 The word itself is a combination of the Japanese words “shini” and “kami.”
 Translated, these words mean “death god.”
 To understand the role of these death gods, you also need to recognize the Japanese “kami.”

 In Japanese mythology, the world is full of kami or souls.
 Japanese mythology relies heavily on animism—meaning that everything has a spirit, from people to places and things.
 Rivers have kami, the sky has kami, and even death has kami.
 The death kami are shinigami.

 The role of the death gods is to invite humans to die.
 Though this sounds polite, this spiritual being takes many forms.
 In early Japanese literature, these spirits didn’t even take on a physical form.
 For a country with holidays like the Obon festival which focuses on remembering deceased ancestors, it’s no surprise there are so many gods of death.

 Unlike the grim reaper, the shinigami aren’t a force to be feared.
 They don’t hunt down the living to force them into the afterlife before their time.
 They also can’t be bribed to extend someone’s life.